Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 - Do not smoke for at least thirty days after the surgery.

-Blepharoplasty Associated with Other Procedures
+Blepharoplasty Combined with Other Procedures

 Blepharoplasty + Facelift